mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

-Inspired by Bolton and Chapman’s (1986) paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^1] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^2] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.
+Inspired by Bolton and Chapman’s (1986) paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^2] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^3] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.

 # 3 Data

-The data used in this analysis has been acquired by web scraping.
-German horse racing results since 2002 up until 2024 have been gathered.
-But only the results since 2019 will be used in training and testing the model because before 2019 the takeout rate was much higher than 15%.
-Data before 2019 has however been used to construct the necessary features.
-Similar features to those mentioned by Bolton and Chapman (1986) have been engineered.
+This analysis utilizes German horse racing data collected via web scraping from the official website of Deutscher Galopp e.V.
+The dataset encompasses race results, race details, and betting odds spanning from 2002 to the present.
+However, due to a significantly higher takeout rate before 2019, only races from 2019 onwards are included in model training and testing.
+Data prior to 2019 was leveraged for feature engineering, drawing inspiration from the work of Bolton and Chapman (1986).
+The web scraping process is detailed in the [data_acquisition folder](../data_acquisition/), while the feature engineering steps can be found in the [data_processing folder](../data_processing/).

 ``` r
 # Import data